 - Who: Adults and children ages 6 yrs. and older.
 Children under 18 yrs. old must be accompanied by a paying adult.
 Pre-registration is required.
 Find out what to wear and bring to your Walk.

 - When: Saturdays 9:00 – 10:00 a.m.
 Guests will meet for check-in at the whale statue in front of Mote Aquarium and the Walk will end with guests visiting Oh Baby! at the Mammal Center.
 Themed walks will be offered weekly.
 Your confirmation email will contain additional information.

 - Pricing: $10 member adult and youth, $30 non-member adult, $25 non-member youth

 - Questions: firstname.lastname@example.org

-- Register: Click here then find the Saturday you'd like to attend and purchase your ticket(s).
-Dates and themes listed below; only available dates will show on the calendar.
+- Register: Click here then find the Saturday you'd like to attend to purchase your ticket(s).
+Walk themes listed below; only available dates will show on the calendar.
 Reservations required.

 Filtering Florida: Mangroves in greenhouses and fish raised in tanks, oh my!
 Find out the important role that mangroves play in Mote Marine Laboratory Aquaculture and how these amazing trees filter our coastal waters.

 Nature’s Nursery: What do a baby crib and a mangrove root have in common?
 Find out on this walk and talk as we discuss how fish utilize this habitat as a nursery ground and learn what our Fisheries Ecology and Enhancement Program is finding out about Snook’s habitat preferences.
 Available: